Maintaining Your Maintenance Tools: Keeping your Whetstone in Top Shape

 This can easily be done with a firm bristled brush and in doing so will make it easier to use your whetstone for future sharpening sessions.
 It is also a great way to extend the life and usability of your whetstone.

 Once you have cleaned your whetstone you’ll want to store it in a safe place where it won’t get damaged.
 If you are using a medium or rough whetstone you can store it in water, otherwise, a safe place in the kitchen is your best bet.
+If you are carrying it outside of the kitchen you can carry it in knife bags.
+All of Chef Sac’s knife backpacks have a dedicated slot to carry these whetstone, so you can keep your knife sharp, and your whetstone safe wherever you go.

 These are just some simple best practices in keeping your whetstone in top working condition for your knives.
 Remember, it is always good practice to take care of all your kitchen tools, even the ones that help you maintain others.